wvhulle/clone-stream/README.md

 let mut cloned_stream = cloneable_stream.clone();
 ```

-## How does it work?

-The stream you start with is called `BaseStream`.
-You create a kind of adapter / bridge called `Bridge`.
-Then you create forks from this bridge that reference the bridge themselves.

 ## Contributing

+You can run the tests with:

+```bash
+cargo test
+```

+## Author remarks

 This small project was an exercise for me making streams forkable without spawning tasks.
 This is my first time storing and managing `Waker` objects.
 Sorry for any mistakes.

 There are a few alternative solutions on `crates.io`.

-You can run the tests with:

-```bash
-cargo test
-```